Floating wind turbine: Other applications

+Prototypes and tests

 Eolink

 Eolink floating wind turbine is a single point mooring system technology.
 The patented structure of this French company based in Plouzané is a semi-submersible floating hull with a 4 masts pyramidal structure.
 The structure supports the turbine by 2 upwind and 2 downwind masts.
-It gives more clearance for the blades and a distributes stress.
+It gives more clearance for the blades and distributes stress.
 Unlike most of the floating wind turbines, the turbine rotates around its single mooring point to face the wind.
 The pivot point ensures the mechanical and electrical link between the turbine and the sea floor.

 Eolink grid connected its first one-tenth scale demonstrator in April 2018.